uynguyen/uynguyen.github.io/source/_posts/Series-React-Native-and-BLE-Part-1-Building-BLE-framework-for-iOS.md

 }
 ```

-[1]. make sure you decorate your class and functions by the `@objc` keyword to ensure the class and functions are exported properly to the Objective-C runtime.
+[1] Make sure you decorate your class and functions by the `@objc` keyword to ensure the class and functions are exported properly to the Objective-C runtime.
-[2].
-Once a peripheral is discovered, send an event to Javascript.
+[2] Once a peripheral is discovered, send an event to Javascript.
-[3].
-Register supported the event from the native module.
+[3] Register supported the event from the native module.

 Finally, to expose the methods of your native module, create a new file `BLEManager.m` and add the following code.